nucypher/taco-web/website/docs/CBD.md

 We also provide `porterUri`.
 [Porter](./Glossary.md#porter) is a service that helps us interact with nodes.
-In this case we are using an `ibex` porter which means we're on a testnet.
+In this case, we are using an `ibex` porter which means we're on a testnet.

 ## Create a Condition

 Condition Based Decryption obviously also needs some [Conditions](./conditions).
-In this tutorial we will check that the user owns a specific ERC721 NFT.
+In this tutorial, we will check that the user owns a specific ERC721 NFT.

 ```js
 import { Conditions } from '@nucypher/nucypher-ts'